Maths Curriculum Intent

 - Sentence stems are displayed on Powerpoints to support and develop reasoning and encourage importance of spoken language in pupils’ development across the whole curriculum.

 - We want our children to develop sufficient understanding and unconscious competence in their mathematical basic skills.
-Children are supported in embedding key concepts into long term memory, to support them in recalling them fluently, by implementation of a Maths Meeting, at least 3 times a week and a weekly homework which consolidates past learning from a variety of domains.
+Children are supported in embedding key concepts into long term memory, to support them in recalling them fluently, by implementation of a Maths Meeting, at least 3 times a week, a daily Flashback (taken from White Rose Maths) and a weekly homework which consolidates past learning from a variety of domains.

 - By assessing children, formatively and daily, and summatively at the end of each block and term, teachers have a deep understanding of how they need to adapt the curriculum to meet the needs of all children.